SergioL8/korazon/README.md

 ### - Sergio:
 1. Fix iOS
+2. Dynamically select the bottom navigation bar
-2. Upload image to Storage
+3. Upload image to Storage
-3. Create the home page where you can see events
+4. Create the home page where you can see events